epc9020/status.cafe-2-bsky/README.md

 python libraries
 ---
-you may need some python libs to make this actually work. fortunately installing these is easy:
+you may need some python libs to make this actually work. fortunately installing them is easyg:

 1. open your terminal
 2. type in the following: